zhengjunyao-work/arc24/docs/modeling/Iteration_07_training_data.md

 ## TODO

 - [ ] What is the effect of changing the train data?
 Keep the same train configuration and just change the data.
   - [ ] What if I use the train dataset and n-1 eval dataset?
   - [ ] What if I only do test-time fine-tuning?
   - [ ] Is it helpful to first train with re-arc?
   - [ ] Use other arc-like datasets for training
   - [ ] What is the effect of using more training data?
 Can I estimate how the loss will decrease if generating more tasks?
 - [ ] Check for more datasets on: https://docs.google.com/spreadsheets/d/1fR4cgjY1kNKN_dxiidBQbyT6Gv7_Ko7daKOjlYojwTY/edit?gid=658867951#gid=658867951
 - [ ] If I can easily swap train and test on fine-tuning, don't do it when creating the n-1 dataset.
 That will make configuration easier.
+- [ ] Why training with combo-v2 diverges?
+Try using batch size 32 instead of 16, other option is gradient clipping.